unc-csxl/csxl.unc.edu/docs/specs/ta-application.md

 ## Backend Design and Implementation<a name='BackendDesignandImplementation'></a>

-The academics feature ultimately adds _5_ new database tables and _25_ new API routes.
+The TA Application feature ultimately adds _2_ new database tables and _5_ new API routes.

 ### Entity Design<a name='EntityDesign'></a>

-The Academics Feature adds five new database tables and entities.
+The TA Application feature adds five new database tables and entities.
 They are as follows:

 | Table Name            | Entity              | Description                                                           |
 | --------------------- | ------------------- | --------------------------------------------------------------------- |